CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/manifold/manifold_white_papers/prework_manifold_and_back.md

 The Thought Simulator (TS) is a deterministic, fixed-time-step state machine designed for reproducible cognitive modeling.
 Unlike traditional neural architectures with opaque latent spaces, TS separates **pre-work** (manifold construction) from **runtime routing** (consumption of the manifold).

+This transforms latent space from an emergent statistical artifact into a controllable engineering substrate.
 The **pre-work manifold** serves as an explicit, engineerable latent space.
 It is constructed during pre-work from Symbolic-Semantic Representations (SSR) and provides:

 - Visible geometry of cognitive surfaces, regions, and basins.
 - Navigable, characterizable, and nameable structures.